bjt-user/Linux/vim_scripting.md

 To execute a vimscript type `source %`
 (or "so %")

-If you put your example.vim file into ~/.vim/plugin it gets executed everytime you start vim.\
+If you put your example.vim file into `~/.vim/plugin` it gets executed everytime you start vim.\
-There is also the folder ftplugin for plugins that are for specific filetypes, but for a start thats too complicated.
+There is also the folder `~/.vim/ftplugin` for plugins that are for specific filetypes, but for a start thats too complicated.

 https://vim.help/41-write-a-vim-script